Opentrons/opentrons/api/docs/v2/writing.rst

 .. note::

-   When running protocol code in a Jupyter notebook, before executing protocol steps you must call :py:meth:`robot.connect`:
+   When running protocol code in a Jupyter notebook, before executing protocol steps you must get an API instance with  :py:meth:`opentrons.execute.get_protocol_api()`:

    .. code-block:: python

-      from opentrons import robot
+      from opentrons import execute
-      robot.connect()
+      api = execute.get_protocol_api()

-   This tells the notebook to connect to the robot’s hardware so the commands you enter actually cause the robot to move.
+   This provides you with an API object (the same thing that is passed in to your protocol's ``run`` function) that is connected to the robot’s hardware so the commands you enter actually cause the robot to move.

-   However, this happens automatically when you upload a protocol through the Opentrons app, and connecting twice will cause errors.
-To avoid this, **remove the call to robot.connect()** before uploading the protocol through the Opentrons app.
+   However, this happens automatically when you upload a protocol through the Opentrons app.
+When writing a protocol you intend to run via the Opentrons app, just define your ``run`` function - no need for anything else.